akaminsky/akaminsky.github.io/ai/guitar/ios/README.md

 ### 📚 Chord Log
 - **View all chords you've learned** across all your songs
+- **Chord Identifier** - Tap the fretboard to identify any chord you're playing
+- Interactive fretboard interface (5 frets x 6 strings)
+- Tap strings to toggle open (O) or muted (×)
+- Instantly see matching chords with diagrams
 - Visual chord diagrams for each chord
 - Search chords by name
 - See how many songs use each chord